 Similar questions apply on more esoteric levels too, like why the curvature of space appears to be so near to the ideal value that makes it absolutely flat.
 It’s not that it’s close today that’s the problem, since our measurement of it is not all that precise... it’s that any small departure would increase over time, so if it’s close now, then in the distant past it must have been ultra-close with improbable precision.

 The inflation theory is an attempt to answer these questions.
-It postulates that some unknown repulsive force caused space itself, and the matter in it, to undergo some kind of self-generating expansion which kept the universe hot and dense while it grew at an immense rate.
+It postulates that some unknown repulsive force caused space itself, and the matter in it, to undergo some kind of self-generating expansion which kept the universe hot and dense while it grew at an immense rate — an increasing rate that compounded exponentially.
 Then, at some point, it ran out of gas and the universe started coasting outward in a conventional way, as we now observe.

 The math they postulate for this process would have the effect of ironing out the irregularities that preceded it, making everything steadily smoother and flatter as long as it continued.
 And it allows for a time before the inflation started, in which parts of the universe that are now inseparably distant could have achieved energy equilibrium.
 It would only have required a brief instant of delay between the initial creation, when all the matter may have been trapped by gravity in a very small initial volume, and the commencement (by entirely hypothetical means) of inflation.